imbo/imbo/docs/usage/configuration.rst

         // ...
     );

-which would allow only ``exif:make`` and ``exif:Model`` as metadata tags.
+which would allow only ``exif:Make`` and ``exif:Model`` as metadata tags.
 Not passing an array to the constructor will allow all tags.

 Image transformation cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^